Caring for pygmy goats - Henry and Joey: Pet Pygmy Goats

-Please note the info below is not exhaustive; it's based on how Henry and Joey were looked after, and different circumstances may require different methods of care.
+Pygmy goats require an area to live and play in, as well as somewhere to shelter at night.
+They also have certain habits and things they do/don't like (particularly when it comes to food!).
+Below is info on how Henry and Joey were looked after, but obviously different circumstances may require different methods of care.
 If in doubt about the health of your goat and/or any urgent issues, contact your local vet and/or your local government agricultural department (DEFRA in the UK).

 General info & health

 Pygmy goats are one of the smallest breeds of goat.
 Henry was 85cm (2'10") in length, 62cm (2') tall and 26cm (10") wide.
 Joey was slightly smaller and plumper!

 Pygmy goats enjoy human company, are playful, have routines and can be affectionate.

 Goats sniff, lick, bite, chew and butt lots of things, but they don't eat everything.
 They're actually quite fussy eaters and won’t eat food which they don’t like or is dirty!

 Goats enjoy each other's company and should ideally be kept in herds of 2 (or more), particularly while they are growing up.

 When pygmy goats are newly-born, they may need vaccinations which are likely to need renewing in the future.

 Pygmy goats can be castrated and/or dis-budded (removal of horns) soon after birth.

 It's best to consult your local government department and/or vet to check the availability of vaccinations and other procedures in your area.